Google and Microsoft To Crackdown On Piracy Sites In Search Results

 Re: (Score:2)

+As for whether a site is tied closely enough to infringement to deserve demotion, the featured article doesn't give the complete algorithm, but it does take into account notices of claimed infringement: "the tech giants have committed to demote websites that have repeatedly been served with copyright infringement notices."
+I assume these are the same notices of claimed infringement that Google forwards to Lumen Database, particularly those pursuant to 17 USC 512.

-Working alternative wanted (Score:1)
+Working alternative wanted (Score:2, Interesting)

 Maybe some people should learn a thing or two from the music industry and offer a fully working better alternative